moves-rwth/stormpy/doc/source/doc/models/building_mdps.rst

 Partially observable Markov decision process (POMDPs)
 ========================================================

-To build a partially observable Markov decision process, components.observations can be set to a list of numbers that defines the status of the observables in each state.
+To build a partially observable Markov decision process (POMDP), `components.observations` can be set to a list of numbers that defines the status of the observables in each state.